 RHS Chelsea Flower Show 2019

-To highlight the benefits of the natural world and inspire children, families and communities to enjoy the great outdoors, Her Royal Highness will co-design the 2019 Royal Horticultural Society Garden at the Chelsea Flower Show.
+To highlight the benefits of the natural world and inspire children, families and communities to enjoy the great outdoors, Her Royal Highness co-designed the 2019 Royal Horticultural Society Garden at the Chelsea Flower Show.

-The garden will build on Her Royal Highness’s passion for the outdoors and the proven benefits that nature has on physical and mental health.
+The garden built on Her Royal Highness’s passion for the outdoors and the proven benefits that nature has on physical and mental health.
 The Duchess is a strong advocate for the positive impact that nature and the environment can have on childhood development.

 In designing this garden, alongside, landscape architects Davies White, The Duchess continues to highlight how being active in nature can positively impact our physical and mental health.